seapagan/lsplus/README.md

 The long-format listing is colorized by default and cannot be disabled, but there will be an option to disable colors in the future.

-Icons are added to folders and links, this will be improved to show relevant icons for other file types in the future.
+Icons are added to folders, files, and links.
+There is only a limited set of mappings implemented at the moment, but more will be added in the future.
+Add an issue if you have a specific icon you would like to see - even better, add a Pull Request implementing it! :grin:

 ### Aliases